The Outfit (1973 film): Production

 John Flynn had been a long time fan of the Parker novels.
 Contrary to rumors, Flynn claimed the film was always intended to be set in the present day and not in the 1940s.
-Despite the fact that James T. Aubrey, head of Metro-Goldwyn-Mayer wanted the ending changed to make it more upbeat, Flynn remained very fond of the movie.
+Despite the fact that James T. Aubrey, head of Metro-Goldwyn-Mayer, wanted the ending changed to make it more upbeat, Flynn remained very fond of the movie.

+In February 1973 Charlton Heston wrote in his journal that he "found time to read The Outfit again, which I’d turned down after a skim.
+Maybe I made a mistake.
+It’s a good script and should make a good film."
+He does not appear in the final film.

+Westlake called it "one movie made from a Stark book that got the feeling right.
+That movie is done flat, just like the books."

 Reception

 Roger Ebert gave the film three-and-a-half stars out of four and praised it as "a classy action picture, very well directed and acted."
-However, Time wrote "Director Flynn makes a movie that has been seen before, without either the skill or spirit that distinguished such excellent predecessors as Point Blank and Get Carter."
-In his review for The New York Times, Vincent Canby wrote "The Outfit is not really a bad movie.
+However, Time wrote, "Director Flynn makes a movie that has been seen before, without either the skill or spirit that distinguished such excellent predecessors as Point Blank and Get Carter."
+In his review for The New York Times, Vincent Canby wrote, "The Outfit is not really a bad movie.
 It doesn't fail in an attempt to do something beyond its means.
 It doesn't attempt to do anything except pass the time, which simply isn't good enough when most of us have access to television."

-The Outfit (much like The Friends of Eddie Coyle and other crime films of this period) has been included on many lists of lesser known films recommended by 21st century film analysts.
+The Outfit (much like 1973's The Friends of Eddie Coyle and other crime films of this period) has been included on many lists of lesser known films recommended by 21st century film analysts.

 Quentin Tarantino has a chapter on the movie in his 2022 book Cinema Speculation.